xywei/dot-files/README.md

 ## ctags

 The .ctags is to maek ctags ignore some common directories.
 To use is, make a symlink as $HOME/.ctags.

+## clang-format

+There is a .clang-format file that is used to format C++ code.
+To use it, make a symlink as $HOME/.clang-format and pass -style=file to clang-format